ComplexLychee/belief_propagation_dcsbm/README.md

 Another important application of the BP algorithm is in studying the phase-transition phenomenon in of high-dimensional inference problems.
 In particular, for community detection with SBMs, BP plays an important role in advancing our understanding about the detectability of planted community structure[3-4].

 ### What is going on here
 The main pupose of this repository is to provide a reference for anyone who like to write his/her first BP implementation.
-Although BP is elegant and easy to comprehend, for people who are new to either the algorithm itself, there is quite a bit learning curve.
-The develpment process can be prolonged further if the user is new to the coding language as well.
-We hope the examples provided here could be a helpful reference for picking up the concept, espeically for those are familiar with Python.
+Although the BP algorithm is elegant and easy to comprehend, for people who are new to the algorithm, the learning curve could be steep for implmenting the algorithm.
+There are several existed packages for implementing BP (see the list below), but none of them are done in Python.
+This is mainly due to the efficiency consideration.
+As a result, existed resources are not straight-forward for someone who only has background in Python but like to understand BP and its implementation.
+We hope the examples provided here could be a helpful reference for picking up the key steps in the implementation of BP for community dectection.

+Moreover, we like to add a commment on the computation complexity of BP.
+There is a nuance between applying BP to networks with homogenous and heterogeneous degree distribution.
+The nuance is related to the fact that there are many unnecessarily repeated computations could have been avoided when we update BP equations.
+When the averaged degree is fixed, the amount of repeated computations is more problematic in network with heterogeneous degree distribution than the homogeneous case.
+We can save almost a half of the computation time if we adopt a modfied way of updating the BP equations, as shown in the following figure.
+Up to the time when this repository is produced, none of any existed BP implementations has included taken this nucance into account.

 <p align="center">
 <img src="bp_running_time_comparison.png" width=450><br>
-<b>Comparison of the BP running time with different update scheme.
+<b>Fig.1: Comparison of the BP running time with different update scheme.
 Results are obtained with a C++ implementation which is more efficient than the one available in this repository.
 However, making Python and C++ work together requires more careful setup, so we only present the results here.  </b>
 </p>
 <br/><br/>

+### The unncessarily repeated computations in updating BP
 The BP algorithm for the DC-SBM requires to update a series of BP equations,

 <p align="center">